SomeWeekendReading/someweekendreading.github.io/_posts/2022-05-03-how-evusheld-works.md

 Vaccination is about \$30/dose, for comparison.

-But the puzzle to me was: given that external antibodies last somewhere between days to weeks in your body since you're not making more, how can you get immunity for 6 months?
+But the puzzle to me was: given that infused antibodies last somewhere from days to weeks in your body since you're not making them, how can you get immunity for 6 months?
 Today we'll dive into that question, and get a partial answer.